zizipho-mamfengu/abundance_biomass/README.md

 ## Repository Contents
 - `data/` – Raw and processed datasets.
-- `scripts/` – R scripts used for data analysis and visualization.
+- `scripts/` – Python scripts used for data analysis and visualization.
 - `figures/` – Graphs and visualizations of abundance and biomass patterns.
 - `report/` – Final report summarizing methodology, results, and discussion.